Short-term synaptic depression: Affected cells

 Short-term synaptic depression can affect many synapses of many different types of neurons.
 The existence and observations of short-term synaptic depression are accepted universally, although the exact mechanisms underlying the phenomenon are not completely understood.
 It is generally seen in mature cells at high frequencies of stimuli (>1 Hz).
 One specific example is that the gill withdrawal reflex of the Aplysia is caused by homosynaptic depression.
 Although homosynaptic and heterosynaptic depression can lead to long-term depression and/or potentiation, this particular case is a short-term example of how homosynaptic depression causes short-term synaptic depression.
-Perforant path–granule cells (PP-GC) in the dentate gyrus of the hippocampus in adult rats have been shown to short-term synaptic depression at lower frequencies (0.05-0.2 Hz).
-In the developing rat PP-GCs, two types of synaptic plasticity were shown to lead to short-term synaptic depression.
-A low frequency reversible depression of presynaptic vesicle release and a form of nonreversible depression caused by AMPA silencing.
+Perforant path–granule cells (PP-GC) in the dentate gyrus of the hippocampus in adult rats have been shown to display short-term synaptic depression at lower frequencies (0.05-0.2 Hz).
+In the developing rat PP-GCs, two types of synaptic plasticity were shown to lead to short-term synaptic depression, first being a low frequency reversible depression of presynaptic vesicle release, and secondly a form of nonreversible depression caused by AMPA silencing.
 The second form of plasticity disappears with maturation of PP-GCs, although the reversible low frequency depression remains unchanged.

 Role in neural plasticity

 Synaptic vesicles are thought to be part of three distinct pools: the readily releasable pool (comprises approximately 5% of total vesicles), the recycling pool (about 15%), and the reserve pool (the remaining 80%).
 The reserve pool seems to only begin to release vesicles in response to intense stimulation.
 There have been several studies that suggest the reserve vesicles are seldom ever released in response to physiological stimuli which raises questions about their importance.
-This release in vesicles, regardless of which pool they are released from, is considered a form of short term synaptic plasticity because it is changing the functional characteristics of the presynaptic cell ultimately temporarily altering its firing properties.
-The difference between this and long-term potentiation is the fact that this phenomenon only occurs for the duration of time it takes to recycle and reuse neurotransmitters as opposed to it occurring over the long-term such as the characteristics underlying long-term potentiation.
-The reserve pool of the presynaptic neuron is important for providing additional vesicles to the readily releasable pool.
+This release in vesicles, regardless of which pool they are released from, is considered a form of short-term synaptic plasticity because it is changing the functional characteristics of the presynaptic cell, temporarily altering its firing properties.
+The difference between this and long-term potentiation is that short-term plasticity only occurs for the duration of time it takes to recycle and reuse neurotransmitters, as opposed to occurring consistently over a period of time.
+Short-term synaptic depression is on the millisecond time scale, compared to hours or days for long-term potentiation.
+The time it takes for synaptic vesicles to be recycled affects a presynaptic neuron's firing rate and ability to release neurotransmitters.
+The reserve pool of the presynaptic neuron is however important for replenishing vesicles of the readily releasable pool.
 Along with the calcium dynamics, myosin plays a crucial role in the plasticity of the presynaptic neuron.
-Once the synaptic vesicles have been trafficked to the readily releasable pool from the reserve pool, Myosin II, V, and VI play essential roles in preparing these new vesicles to become readily releasable through mechanisms of localization.
-Localization will allow for synaptic vesicles to become part of the readily releasable pool within the active zone, and this replenishment occurs within the millisecond time scale.
+Once the reserve pool of synaptic vesicles have been trafficked to the readily releasable pool, Myosin II, V, and VI play essential roles in preparing these vesicles for release through mechanisms of localization.
+Localization allows for synaptic vesicles to become releasable within the active zone, and this replenishment occurs within the millisecond time scale.

+Calcium dependent release of neurotransmitters.
+Vesicle fuses with presynaptic membrane at synaptic terminal using SNARE proteins.
+Neurotransmitters are then released into the synaptic cleft.